1) Barup Sø

 Route E55 connects Nykøbing Falster to the town of Gedser.
 In the town, turn left onto Langgade (just after Strandvejen).
 The road continues as Sdr.
 Boulevard and then as Gedser Fyrvej.
 By driving past the lighthouse one reaches a large car park near the beach.
 From here, one can walk further east to the old naval station (now rebuilt as an exhibition building) (follow the sign for "Sydstenen" which is the large stone marking Denmark's most southernly point).
 One can also go back to the bird station, which is the thatched building next to the lighthouse.
 The nearest public toilet is in the exhibition building.
 The toilet is open during the daytime.
 N.B.
 The exhibition building can only be reached on foot from the car park.

 Gedser bird station carries out standardized ringing in the garden around the station.
 Ringing takes place from 1st March to 15th June and again from 20th July to 15th November.
 The station and surrounding area is owned by the Nature Agency.
 There is admittance for the public to the station: access is along the path from the car park to the thatched cottage.
 Apart from ringing passerines, the bird station carries out standardized counts of the migrating birds that fly past and over Gedser Odde.
-This registration takes places throughout autumn, from August to December.
+This registration takes place throughout autumn, from August to December.

 There are a few rules that must be kept if visiting the station garden: all visitors are asked to keep on the wide path that crosses the garden and goes round the cottage.
 It is not permitted to go over to the nets.